TarkanAl-Kazily/py-logue-tools/docs/nts1_mk2_messages.md

 If the user data is too large, the message will be split over multiple packets.

-Message contents are the contents of the .unit file directly (the ELF).
+Message contents are the total unit file length (4 bytes), then 0 (4 bytes), then the contents of the .unit file directly (the ELF).
 ```